Backpacking Through Europe: How i Spent my Summer Vacation

 6-23-06 Munich, Germany

 OK, so Munich totally fucking rocks!!!
 I never thought I’d say this, but I doubt I’d have enjoyed it so much without World Cup “football” going on.
-It was fucking nuts.
+It was nuts.
 Alina, Joe, and I met up with John and his friends Alex and Peter at Hofbrauhaus, which is this big famous beer hall, for dinner and drinks.
-I got some delicious roast pork with dumplings and saurkraut and drank a liter of beer (granted it took me all night to finish 1 while everyone else had 2 or 3).
+I got some delicious roast pork with dumplings and saurkraut and drank a liter of beer (granted it took me all night to finish one beer while everyone else had two or three).

 The food was great but the atmosphere was amazing.
 It was so crowded in people dressed up in their country’s jerseys and singing their “fight songs” and yelling their cheers.
 What amazed me the most was that there was virtually no animosity between the countries, everyone seemed to be cheering for everyone.
 Spectacular.